-- OGCT (oral glucose challenge test) at 24 to 28 weeks (Figure 1).
-50g of glucose with 1-hour blood sugar measurement. - If OGCT between 7.8-11.0, then go onto an OGTT (oral glucose tolerance test) of 75g of glucose with 1-hour and 2-hour measurements. - For higher risk individuals (i.e. obesity, strong family history of diabetes, or those with a history of GDM), earlier screening with an HbA1c or glucose challenge test is recommended before 20 weeks gestation.
+- Traditional screening involves OGCT (oral glucose challenge test) at 24 to 28 weeks (Figure 1).
+50g of glucose with 1-hour blood sugar measurement. - If OGCT between 7.8-11.0, then go onto an OGTT (oral glucose tolerance test) of 75g of glucose with 1-hour and 2-hour measurements (Figure 1). - Due to the COVID pandemic, a joint consensus statement from Diabetes Canada Clinical Practice Guidelines and Society of Obstetricians and Gynecology of Canada was released.
+It recommends alternative screening strategy for gestational diabetes if COVID-19 causes severe disruptions to laboratory testing and treatment or patient refusal.
+HbA1c and random plasma glucose can be performed rather than OGCT.
+Patients with HbA1c ≥ 5.7% or random plasma glucose of ≥ 11.1mmol/L are identified as having GDM and should be referred to the interprofessional diabetes team. - For high risk individuals (i.e. obesity, strong family history of diabetes, or those with a history of GDM in previous pregnancy), earlier screening with an HbA1c or glucose challenge test is recommended before 20 weeks gestation.
 This is to detect glucose intolerance in early pregnancy, perhaps unrecognized type 2 diabetes.
 Of note, pregnancy leads to a reduction in HbA1c.
 If HbA1c is >6.5%, patients should be considered to have diabetes in pregnancy and treated the same as patients with pre-existing diabetes.
+All women who screen negative early in pregnancy should be rescreened at 24-28 weeks gestation.